-The Office of Health Professions Advising will be closed beginning 2:00 pm on December 24th-26th.
-It will re-open at 8:30 am on Monday, December 29th.
+**The Office of Health Professions Advising will be CLOSED on Monday, 5/30 in observance of Memorial Day.
+We will re-open Tuesday.
+5/31 at 8:30 am.
+Thank you.**

 Many students study as undergraduates at the University of Rochester while preparing for medical, dental, veterinary, nursing, or other health professional graduate schools.
 Being “pre-med” or “pre-vet” is an interest and not a program or major.
 It is crucial to prepare for health professions programs in a great variety of ways including, prerequisite coursework, standardized tests, involvement in health-related work experiences, involvement in research activities, community service, and engagement in extra- or co-curricular activities.